 Edge servers have a growing role in not only handling the flow of data but processing that data too.
 In most cases, this new wave of performant edge servers contains much of the same compute power found in cloud data centers, albeit far closer to the endpoint.

 We can also extend the benefits of sensor fusion by pooling data from multiple IoT devices: an edge server presiding over the factory in our electric motor example above might aggregate data from multiple motor devices in order to spot patterns and better predict chain-of-event failure in real-time.

-Another example from Chris’ blog is an ANPR/ALPR traffic camera, recording car license plate numbers.
+Another example is an ANPR/ALPR traffic camera, recording car license plate numbers.
 The camera itself might employ endpoint AI in order to analyse video frames and identify the license plates, sending the license plate (rather than any video data) to the edge server.

 From here, an AI edge server might aggregate license plate data from hundreds of other nearby traffic cameras and compare it with a database of stolen vehicles to track a car as it moves across state, predict the vehicle’s trajectory and suggest roadblock locations to law enforcement.